-The local section, the Glenshaw Formation, is home to many different phylum or classes of Marine and Plant fossil fauna.
+The Glenshaw Formation’s local section is home to many different phyla or classes of Marine and Plant fossil fauna.
 This formation is late Pennsylvanian in age.
-Every class is not equally represented in each particular area.
+The types are not equally represented in each area.
 Rocks from one hillside may be diverse, whereas rocks from the opposite hillside may have only a few species.
-This varies widely throughout the formation as a whole, where some areas have no easily detectable fossils.
+Consistancy varies throughout the formation, where some areas have no detectable fossils.

-The visible fauna are mostly from two major kingdoms of life, Animalia and Plantae.
-There are likely examples of Fungi, and perhaps Protozoa and Bacteria, but I don’t posses the knowledge to find and identify these types.
+The visible fauna is from two significant kingdoms of life, Animalia and Plantae.
+There are likely examples of Fungi, and perhaps Protozoa and Bacteria, but I do not have the knowledge to find and identify these types.
 Animalia is grouped into two main types, vertebrates and invertebrates.
-This is surprisingly not something always written in scientific classification.
-However it is widely known which type belongs to which, with some small exceptions.
+This is not something always written in scientific classification.
+Meanwhile, it is widely known which type belongs to which.
 For example, Petalodus belongs to the subphylum Vertebrata.

 Classes or Phylum of life found locally